 14.10-14.55 The Capacity Development Facility Project, Kosovo

 14.55-15.10 Coffee Break

 The seminar will be held in English.

 Participation is free of charge, but registration is required.
-Please use below online registration form no later than Tuesday, 25 September 2012 at 12.00 noon.
+Please use our online registration form no later than Tuesday, 22 May 2012 at 12.00 noon.